B.C.’s corrupt Office of the

 OPCC cover-ups have become known

-Notwithstanding the agency’s secrecy, four OPCC cover-ups have accidentally come to light.
-They involve Vancouver police officer Taylor Robinson, District of Saanich officer Brent Wray, former Victoria police chief Frank Elsner and New Westminster officer Sukhwinder “Vinnie” Dosanjh.
+The cover-ups involve Vancouver police officer Taylor Robinson, District of Saanich officer Brent Wray, former Victoria police chief Frank Elsner and New Westminster officer Sukhwinder “Vinnie” Dosanjh.

 The OPCC cover-up of Vancouver police officer